steffi2392/tetris/README.md

 ABOUT --------------

+Steffi Ostrowski, Winter 2012

-Tetris, implemented in Haskell, by Steffi Ostrowski
+Tetris, implemented in Haskell